 The hottest meeting of the year to date…

-Last night’s meeting (23rd July) was full of good humour.
+Last night’s meeting (23rd July) was both a scorcher and full of good humour.
 Nick said he can’t remember a Table Topics session with as much laughter.
 Simon ‘brought the house down’ with his evaluation.
 A cracking night.
 Also cracking was the top of the thermometer, it was a warm night, perhaps our hottest on record?

 New President’s first meeting